dart-lang/site-www/src/_guides/language/numbers.md

 For native targets, you can assume that
-`int` maps to a signed 64-bit integer representation and `double` maps to a 64-bit, IEEE floating-point representation that matches the underlying processor.
+`int` maps to a signed 64-bit integer representation and `double` maps to a 64-bit IEEE floating-point representation that matches the underlying processor.

-But on the web, where Dart compiles to and interoperates with JavaScript, there is a single numeric representation: a 64-bit, double-precision floating point value.
+But on the web, where Dart compiles to and interoperates with JavaScript, there is a single numeric representation: a 64-bit double-precision floating-point value.
 For efficiency, Dart maps both `int` and `double` to this single representation.
 The visible type hierarchy remains the same, but the underlying hidden implementation types are